danreeves/danreev.es/_posts/2013-10-08-show-hide-hidden-files-osx.md

 This is great, but you might not always have a CLI open and you may not want to open one.

 OS X has a great feature called Spotlight which is easily opened with `Cmd + Space`.
-The great thing about this is it can open files, run applications, and even execuables.
+The great thing about this is it can open files, run applications, and even executables.

 Create the following two files.